Ahdhn/RXMeshDocs/docs/rxmesh/initialization.md

 # **Initialization**

-`RXMeshStatic` can be constructed in two ways, depending on whether the input mesh is stored in a file or directly provided as face connectivity in memory.
+`RXMeshStatic` can be constructed in two ways, depending on whether the input mesh is stored in a file or directly provided as face connectivity and vertex coordinates in memory.

 ---